zhangwanyue/tor-android-example/README.md

 * Build

-    In root dir, using `./gradlew build` to build this apk, using './gradlew installDebug' or 'adb install xxx.apk' to install.
+    In root dir, using `./gradlew build` to build this apk, using `./gradlew installDebug` or `adb install xxx.apk` to install.

 * Run